Political positions of Michael Bloomberg: Surveillance

 Bloomberg supported the use of surveillance to combat terrorism.
 In 2008, Bloomberg spearheaded the Lower Manhattan Security Initiative, a security and surveillance network designed to detect terrorist threats.
 The initiative spearheaded the installation of over 3,000 new security cameras in Lower Manhattan, as well as 100 automatic number plate recognition devices which are intended to scan plates and compare the numbers with information in a database.
-Bloomberg acknowledged advocacy groups' concerns about privacy, but insisted that the surveillance network was necessary to boost safety, saying "We just have to do something here to make the city safer.
+Bloomberg acknowledged advocacy groups' concerns about privacy, but insisted that the surveillance network was necessary to boost safety, saying: "We just have to do something here to make the city safer.
 Sadly, it is a little bit of an infringement on your rights."

-Following the Boston Marathon bombing, Bloomberg said that laws and the interpretation of the Constitution have to change to provide greater security against such attacks, "the people who are worried about privacy have a legitimate worry, but we live in a complex world where you're going to have a level of security greater than you did back in the olden days, if you will ... our laws and our interpretation of the Constitution, I think, have to change."
+Following the Boston Marathon bombing, Bloomberg said that laws and the interpretation of the United States Constitution have to change to provide greater security against such attacks, "the people who are worried about privacy have a legitimate worry, but we live in a complex world where you're going to have a level of security greater than you did back in the olden days, if you will ... our laws and our interpretation of the Constitution, I think, have to change."

-In 2014, Bloomberg voiced support for the National Security Agency and said that he does not have a problem with apps selling their user's personal data, explaining:
+In 2014, Bloomberg voiced support for the National Security Agency, and said that he does not have a problem with apps selling their user's personal data, explaining:

 As mayor, Bloomberg oversaw a surveillance program that tracked Muslims in places of worship, schools, and public places in New York City.
 In 2020, Bloomberg defended the intelligence-gathering program, saying that it was part of a larger effort to keep the city safe from terrorism: